The Geringas Scholarship

 Marina, a pianist, soon developed a reputation as one of Canada’s top music teachers.
 Her students at the Royal Conservatory went on to study at Juilliard, the Curtis Institute, Yale, and other top institutions, and to international careers as performers and teachers.
 Her piano pedagogy course at the University of Toronto Faculty of Music, as well as her teaching workshops, influenced literally hundreds of teachers.
 She died in the summer of 2016.

 Marina and Yaakov's goal was not to produce professional classical musicians.
 It was to promote the love of music and the pursuit of excellence – qualities that could be transferred to any field of study or career.
-Among their graduates there are probably as many doctors as professional musicians, as well as teachers, lawyers, diplomats, etc.
+Among their graduates there are almost as many doctors as professional musicians, as well as teachers, lawyers, diplomats, etc.

 The scholarship is awarded with their ideals in mind.
 It is an unusual award in that it's independent: it's not tied to any specific school, but is awarded to a promising young musician to use at any music school in the GTA.
 We recognize that a high-quality music education can be a financial hardship for families, and we want to make it at least a little bit easier.